A reception in honor of Michael M. Miller's lifetime legacy at the Germans From Russia Heritage Collection

 "You have told me, Michael, how in 1978 President Laurel Loftsgard called you into his office for a talking-to.
 Actually, he called you in to create the Germans from Russia Heritage Collection and to place you in charge of it.

-"So, you and I, Michael, we have our ways by which we move along professionally in the academy, physically separated from our roots, but manage to remain in tough with them, even bring them to the forefront of our academic careers.
+"So, you and I, Michael, we have our ways by which we move along professionally in the academy, physically separated from our roots, but manage to remain in touch with them, even bring them to the forefront of our academic careers.

 "Now flash forward to early 2017, the 13th of January, when you were driving us home from a meeting in Napoleon.
 On the road, I received the call from my elder brother on the farm that my mother had passed away during the night.
 We didn't talk for a while after that, and then when we did talk, in a gentle way that was appropriate.
-On arrival in West Faro, you came into to join Suzzanne and me for whatever we had for supper.
-Before the mal, you said you would like to offer a prayer.
+On arrival in West Fargo, you came into to join Suzzanne and me for whatever we had for supper.
+Before the meal, you said you would like to offer a prayer.
 And you did, a simple petition, but one filled with understanding.

 "And this, all of you, friends, gathered today, is what Michael Miller is like.
 He is still, thank God, that native son of Emmons County who joined us here at NDSU in 1967.

-"And Michael is indefatigable. he constantly reminds us, and I mean constantly reminds us, that the Germans from Russia are our state's largest ethnic immigrant group; that their history is deep, complex tragic, glorious and in every way worth of preservation and study; that to pursue the preservation and study of German-Russian history and culture redounds to the credit of our land-grant university; and that the Germans from Russia Heritage Collection is our marquee research collection of world class status.
+"And Michael is indefatigable.
+He constantly reminds us, and I mean constantly reminds us, that the Germans from Russia are our state's largest ethnic immigrant group; that their history is deep, complex, tragic, glorious and in every way worth of preservation and study; that to pursue the preservation and study of German-Russian history and culture redounds to the credit of our land-grant university; and that the Germans from Russia Heritage Collection is our marquee research collection of world class status.

 And so: Go Michael, Go Bison, und Geh mit Gott, alter Freund, Wir lieben dich."